 Bob is delighted that through Board service he can make a contribution back to the school’s community and support Rangi embracing future opportunities while respecting its history and traditions.

 Charlotte studied Law and Commerce at Otago University and then specialised in criminal and civil litigation at various New Zealand and London firms for 15 years.
 She is currently focusing on governance roles for entities that have a philanthropic purpose and is a Board member of the Christchurch Art Gallery Foundation.

-An Old Girl of the School, Charlotte resides in Christchurch with her husband and three primary school aged children, two of whom are girls on their way to Rangi Ruru.
+An Old Girl of the School, Charlotte resides in Christchurch with her husband and three school aged children.
 Always mindful of the exceptional start Rangi gave her, Charlotte is passionate about supporting the school for the next generation.

 Georgina Hunter B.Com.
 (Hons), B. PhEd.
 (Otago)